ThePinkBear/SLAPI/README.md

-# Mediator API for personnel information and access control
+# Integration API for personnel information and access control

 ---